NorbertKoziana/Spring-Boot-Authentication/README.md

 - `POST /auth/login` - Log in using a local account (email and password).
 - `GET /oauth2/authorization/google` - Log in using a Google account.
 - `GET /oauth2/authorization/facebook` - Log in using a Facebook account.
-To use oauth2 I recomend using your browser.
 To log in using a local account, send a Postman request with the following JSON body:
 ```json
 {